 Polio is a highly contagious disease caused by a virus that causes paralysis and even death.
 Children under five are most susceptible to the disease.
 Polio is incurable, but it is easily preventable with a simple vaccine.

-UNICEF and Rotary, a global network of volunteers dedicated to tackling the world’s most pressing humanitarian challenges, are working together in the fight to end polio forever by 2018.
-Since UNICEF and Rotary began their partnership in 1988, both organizations, as members of the Global Polio Eradication Initiative have played a fundamental role in dramatically decreasing the number of polio endemic countries.
+UNICEF and Rotary, a global network of volunteers dedicated to tackling the world’s most pressing humanitarian challenges, are working together in the fight to end polio forever.
+Since UNICEF and Rotary began their partnership in 1988, both organizations, as members of the Global Polio Eradication Initiative have played a fundamental role in dramatically decreasing the number of polio-endemic countries.
 In 1988, an estimated 350,000 cases of paralytic polio occurred; at that time, polio was endemic in 125 countries.
 Today, polio remains endemic in just two countries: Afghanistan and Pakistan.
+In 2019, there were just 176 cases worldwide.

 Rotary funds critical elements of UNICEF’s polio eradication programs, such as national immunization days, polio vaccine delivery, and training of health workers.
 Rotary’s network of volunteers in more than 200 countries and regions has also worked with UNICEF in the field to ensure that the poorest, most isolated children are immunized against polio.